wdherndon/FullStackEmbedded.github.io/index.md

 Optimally, our participants found a local chapter of Full Stack Embedded and coordinate with us to help us tailor the course to their needs.

-A course is run as a project in which the students build
+A course is run as a project in which the students build a useful piece of hardware.
+The participants are split into different groups that work intensively on a specific portion of the entire project.
+The groups meet often to coordinate and specify interfaces.
+This way, the students are able to gain in-depth knowledge of the systems they work with, while networking with others who they can work with in the future to complete more complex projects.

 ## Growing the community
-After we're gone the local chapter continues, giving courses, developing new devices, and releasing them to the rest of the community.
-We stay in contact but try to let them take over and do the driving.
+After a course is done, we stay in contact with the groups.
+The local chapter is encouraged to offer courses of its own, as well as develop new projects.
+If we get the chance, we return to the same group later on with more challenging projects.

+It's important to us that our are connected with other members of the community.
+We encourage bilateral contact between chapters and the pursuit of their own projects.

 # Current chapters
 Right now only one chapter exists: Frankfurt.
 A chapter in Lomé, Togo is taking